enso-org/enso/docs/semantics/encapsulation.md

 Modules can be specified as private.
 Private modules cannot be imported from other projects.
 Private modules can be imported from the same project.

-A hierarchy of submodules cannot mix public and private modules.
-In other words, if a module is public, its whole subtree must be public as well.
-For example, having a public module `A` and private submodule `A.B` is forbidden and shall be reported as an error during compilation.
-But having a private module `A` as well as private module `A.B` is OK.
+A hierarchy of submodules can mix public and private modules.
+By _hierarchy_, we mean a parent-child relationship between modules.
+It does not make sense to create a public submodule of a private module and export it, but it is allowed.
+Note that this is because of current limitations of the implementation, this might be more strict in the future.

 ### Types